Frequently asked questions are organized by subject.

 Admissions

-Admission application deadlines and details can be found on the Health Services PhD admissions page.
-Questions about our admissions waitlist are in the section specific to the waitlist.
+Find application deadlines and requirements on the Health Services PhD admissions page.

 How many students apply to the program and how many are accepted each year?

-In a typical year, we receive 60 applications and admit six to eight new students.
+In a typical year, we receive about 60 applications and admit four to eight new students.

 Does the program accept transfer credits?